Conditional Coloring for Scatter Plot in Google Sheets

 )

-Use row 1 as headers
+• Use row 1 as headers:

-If you find any issue in plotting the charts (scatter or bubble) as above due to the chart settings under the chart editor panel or the formulas, feel free to copy my sheet below.
+If you encounter any issues when plotting the charts (scatter or bubble) or have trouble with the chart settings or formulas, feel free to copy my sheet here:

 Resources